cloudpilot-emu/cloudpilot-emu/README.md

 The emulator can be added as an app to the homescreen of iOS and Android devices.
 Please check out the documentation in the app.

+## ROM files

+In order to use the emulator you need to provide a ROM file for the device you want to emulate.
+You can find a collection of ROMs [on PalmDB](https://palmdb.net/app/palm-roms-complete).

 ## Other versions

 A preview build of the next version of Cloudpilot is available